 Inflammation involves immune cells, cell-signaling proteins, and pro-inflammatory factors.
 Whereas acute inflammation occurs after minor injuries or infections and is characterized by local redness, swelling, or fever, chronic inflammation occurs on the cellular level in response to internal and external stressors and is often “invisible.”
 Chronic inflammation is instrumental in the development of many diseases, including depression.
 Elevated biomarkers of inflammation, which are commonly observed in people who have depression, chronically activate the body's inflammatory response system, promoting the development of depressive symptoms and inducing changes in brain and neuroendocrine function.

 Compelling evidence suggests that the relationship between inflammation and depression is indeed causal.
 At least two double-blinded, placebo-controlled studies investigated the effects of injecting healthy adults with either lipopolysaccharide (also known as endotoxin – a component of bacterial cell membranes that elicits an immune response) or interferon-gamma, a proinflammatory cytokine.
-Injection of either the endotoxin or the interferon-gamma increased the study participants' circulating levels of proinflammatory cytokines, including IL-6 and tumor necrosis factor-alpha.
+Injection of either the endotoxin or the interferon-gamma increased the study participants' circulating levels of proinflammatory cytokines, including interleukin (IL)-6 and tumor necrosis factor-alpha.
 Interestingly, in both studies, participants also experienced an acute increase in depressive symptoms, anxiety, feelings of social disconnection, and anhedonia (a lack of reactivity to pleasurable stimuli) that coincided with the peak of the proinflammatory response.

 Whereas the early view of the mammalian central nervous system presumed that it was a fairly static complex, incapable of change, a growing body of evidence suggests that it retains its capacity for synaptic pruning – the process by which extra neurons and synaptic connections are eliminated and new neural circuits are established as a means to increase the efficiency of neuronal transmissions – throughout life.

 The establishment of these new circuits is dependent upon adequate neurogenesis, the process of forming new neurons.
-Neurogenesis is essential during embryonic development but also continues in certain brain regions throughout human lifespan.
+Neurogenesis is essential during embryonic development but also continues in certain brain regions throughout the human lifespan.
 In particular, areas within the hypothalamus and the olfactory bulb serve as "neurogenic niches," where nascent neurons can undergo differentiation and integration.
 Derangements in adult neurogenesis and subsequent connectivity losses or failures have been implicated in depression, and may further impede responsiveness to antidepressant therapies.

 Mice with impaired adult neurogenesis exhibit sustained stress hormone levels and display depressive-like symptoms.
 In addition, when mice were exposed to an acute psychosocial stressor at the time of nerve cell generation, fewer new cells were produced.
 Furthermore, if the stressor occurred after nerve cell generation, the cells were less likely to survive long-term.